skryukov/inertia_rails-contrib/docs/guide/events.md

 ## Cancelling events

-Some events, such as `before`, `invalid`, and `error`, support cancellation, allowing you to prevent Inertia's default behaviour.
+Some events, such as `before`, `invalid`, and `error`, support cancellation, allowing you to prevent Inertia's default behavior.
 Just like native events, the event will be cancelled if only one event listener calls `event.preventDefault()`.

 :::tabs key:frameworks
 == Vue 2